jhudsl/tidyversecourse/docs/05-prediction.md

 ## 2 versicolor     36
 ## 3 virginica      29
 ```
-We can see that one extra verisocolor iris was predicted, and one fewer virginica iris.
+We can see that one extra versicolor iris was predicted, and one fewer virginica iris.

 To see exactly which rows resulted in incorrect predictions, we can bind the predicted species to the training data like so.
 This can be helpful to see if there is something particular about the incorrectly predicted values that might explain why they are incorrectly predicted.